 For this reason, I often disable CDP.
 And then I miss it.

-Some physical connectivity causes of intermittent trouble
+2 Physical connectivity causes of intermittent trouble

 The hardest problems to troubleshoot are the ones where everything seems to be okay when you go looking for it, but then they come back later.
 There are many reasons for intermittent problems, but since this article is mostly about physical connectivity, let’s look at those related to physical issues.

-This is particularly bad in switch to switch links.
+This is particularly bad in switch-to-switch links.
 Switches use a protocol called spanning tree to eliminate loops.
-If you have a unidirectional link between two switches, switch A will think the link is up and switch B will think it’s down.
+If you have a unidirectional link between two switches, switch A will think the link is up, and switch B will think it’s down.
 Switch A will not see any spanning tree packets coming from switch B, so spanning tree will keep the link up.
 But if there’s another link from switch B back to switch A, we’ve got a loop.

 Loops usually cause high CPU utilization on switches (“show process cpu”).
 Also, because most of the packets involved in a loop will be broadcasts, and because broadcasts are sent out to all interfaces on a common VLAN, the “show interface” command will show very high values for the five-minute input and output rates on many interfaces.
 Look in particular at the “broadcast” counters in the “show interface” output.